xOryus/xOryus/README.md

 - 👯 I still haven't found a companion for DUAL WORK
 - 🤔 I'm helping with pentesting
 - 💬 Open source human
-- 📫 How to contact me: `gabrielhenrique310@hotmail.com`
+- 📫 How to contact me: Telegram
-- ⚡ Fun fact: I do scripting and penetration testing using my VAPE xD
+- ⚡ Fun fact: I do scripting and penetration testing using my lethal vacine xD

 --> done